 Bootstrap Interface

-Bootstrap process is used to provision essential information into the LWM2M Client to make the LWM2M Client be able to register to a certain LWM2M Server.
+Bootstrap process is used to provision essential information into the LWM2M Client to enable the LWM2M Client to register to a certain LWM2M Server.

-This chapter describes what information is conveyed in bootstrap message, where the LWM2M Client puts that information and how to provision the bootstrap information.
+This chapter describes what information is conveyed in the bootstrap message, where the LWM2M Client puts that information and how to provision the bootstrap information.
 Please note the LWM2M Client SHALL support at least one bootstrap mode (manufacturer pre-configuration, SmartCard provisioning, LWM2M Server-initiated bootstrap, LWM2M Client-initiated bootstrap) whereas the LWM2M Server MUST support this interface.

-Editor’s Note: Security Mechanism for bootstrap interface must be provided.
-This security mechanism must be differentiated from security mechanism of the other interfaces.

 Bootstrap Information